YACS-RCOS/blog/_posts/2018-04-03-yacs-tagged-courses.md

 author: Daniel
 ---

-As the last week of the semster rolls around, I have completed a milestone.
+As the last month of the semster rolls around, I have completed a milestone.

 There is now a feature in the YACS database to tag a course.
 Specifically for this issue, a course can be tagged as "featured" to indicate the course as a Special Topics Course.